kgdunn/pid-book/univariate-review/histograms-and-probability-distributions.rst

 **Distribution**

-	Distributions are used to provide a much smaller summary of many data points.
-Histograms, discussed above, are one way of visualizing a distribution.
-We will look at various distributions in the next section.
+	Distributions are used to summarize, in a compact way, a much larger collection of a much larger collection of data points.
+Histograms, just discussed above, are one way of visualizing a distribution.
+We can also express distributions by a few numerical parameters.
+See below.

 **Probability**

 	The area under a plot of relative frequency distribution is equal to 1. :index:`Probability <single: probability>` is then the fraction of the area under the frequency distribution curve (also called density curve).

-	Superimpose on your histograms drawn earlier:
+	Superimpose a vertical line on your fictitious histograms you drew earlier to indicate:

-	-	The probability of a test grades less than 80%
+	-	the probability of a test grades less than 80%;
-	-	The probability that the number thrown from a 6-sided die is less than or equal to 2
+	-	the probability that the number thrown from a 6-sided die is less than or equal to 2;
-	-	The probability of someone's income exceeding $50,000
+	-	the probability of someone's income exceeding $60000;
+	-	the probability of the measurement exceeding a certain critical value.

 **Parameter**